Editor: Alan R.De Angelo

 The State of the ACA and a notice about the CRC will be following.
 Chuck Rambo delivers yet another address to you, our members, to keep you informed as to what is going on in the ACA.

 I’d like to welcome Daryl Hutchins to the ACA cadre as the new Editor of BB.
 Daryl has years of editorial experience and will bring BB into the electronic age.
 BB may go to only four issues but they will be bigger issues and with the inclusion of the CRC in your membership, you will have the latest and greatest in the world of cichlids available to you.

 By Chuck Rambo, ACA Chairman 2014

-I am happy to announce that we have a new electronic editor.
-Daryl Hutchens is from Australia.
+I am happy to announce that we have a new Electronic Editor.
+Daryl Hutchins is from Australia.
 He is the editor of The Cichlid Monthly, the publication of the Victorian Cichlid Society.
-He has over 30 year experience as the club’s editor and the publication has been all electronic since 1995.
+He has over 30 years experience as the club’s Editor and the publication has been all electronic since 1995.
 We are very excited to have Daryl as part of our ACA team.
 We need to get him some additional hardware for his computer and our editorial team has already been in contact with Daryl to get the ball rolling.
-Since we are going electronic we are going to condense the BB’s from 6 times a year down to four.
+Since we are going electronic we are going to condense the BBs from 6 times a year down to four.
 We can make each issue larger since we no longer have weight restrictions for mailing.
 The ACA is truly becoming more of an international organization.

 We have six members running for the BOT.
 I would like to have a minimum of eight.
 Please contact me at [email protected] if would like to be involved in running the ACA.
 If I don’t get any additional candidates I will go with the six that I have.